 - Job titles and responsibilities of senior staff 2012

-The pay multiple (the ratio between the highest paid taxable earnings and the median earnings figure) for Crossrail Ltd in financial year 2018/19 was 11.38.
+The pay multiple (the ratio between the highest-paid taxable earnings and the median earnings figure) for Crossrail Ltd in the financial year 2020/21 was 5.94.
 The pay multiple for previous years was:

 - 2017/18: 11.23